zanzo420/valheim-expand_world_prefabs/README.md

 - minAltitude (default: `-10000` meters): Minimum altitude.
 - maxAltitude (default: `10000` meters): Maximum altitude.
 - environments: List of valid environments.
 - bannedEnvironments: List of  invalid environments.
 - globalKeys: List of global keys that must be set.
 - bannedGlobalKeys: List of  global keys that must not be set.
 - objects: List of  object ids.
-At least one must be nearby,
+At least one must be nearby.
 - objectDistance (default: `100` meters): Search distance for nearby objects.
 - locations: List of location ids.
-At least one must be nearby,
+At least one must be nearby.
 - locationDistance (default: `0` meters): Search distance for nearby locations.
   - If 0, uses the location exterior radius.
 - events: List of event ids.
 At least one must be active nearby.
 - eventDistance (default: `100` meters): Search distance for nearby events.
-- filters: List of data filters.
-All must match.
+- filter: Data filter for the destroyed object.
-  - This is intended to be used with `type: destroy`.
-New objects usually don't have any data.
+  - This might for new objects but they don't usually have any data.
   - Format is `type, key, value`.
 Support types are int, float and string.
   - For example `int, level, 2-3` would apply to creatures with level 2 or 3.
+- bannedFilter: Data filter that must not be true.

+### Lists

+To set multiple values, following fields can be used instead:

+- swaps: Swaps the object with multiple objects.
+- spawns: Spawns multiple objects.
+- commands: List of console commands to run.
+- filters: List of data filters.
+All must match.
 - bannedFilters: List of data filters.
 None must match.

 ## Credits